 With a newborn at home, you’ll barely have time to take a shower, let alone sit down to a healthy snack.
 This is especially true if you’re a breastfeeding mama, as you’ll be especially tired and hungry as you work to nourish your baby around the clock.
 But whether you feed your little one with breastmilk or formula, you’ll want to keep your energy up with some quick, healthy snacks like dried or fresh fruit, granola bars, or yogurt cups.

 If you plan on being a breastfeeding mama, look for snacks with ingredients to help with milk production like oatmeal and even lactation-promoting ice cream (!).
-And check out Boobie Bars, which are specifically designed to enhance the quality of breastmilk.
-(P.S. they’re delicious and satiating even if you’re not breastfeeding.)
+And check out Boobie Bars and Nunona Mama Balls, which are specifically designed to enhance the quality of breastmilk.
+(P.S.
+They’re delicious and satiating even if you’re not breastfeeding.)

 However, these kits provide a great starting point, are easy to pack into your hospital bag, and make wonderful baby shower gifts for other expecting moms.
 Amidst piles of cute (and at times, useless) baby items, she’ll certainly appreciate that someone thought of her.